Communicate your cause.

 Hi, I’m Colin.

 My background as a creative writer taught me to recognize and capture great stories.
-As a journalist and a professional copywriter, I listen closely when people speak about what matters to them.
+As a journalist and a professional copywriter, I listen closely when people talk about what matters to them.
 And my skills as a brand strategist align with my professional mission: to empower organizations to succeed by communicating the good they’re doing in the world.

-I work with nonprofits, B Corps, and responsible companies to:
+I work with nonprofits, B Corps, and mission-driven businesses to:

 - Express their mission or alignment with the triple bottom line

-- Effectively communicate to their customers, partners, donors, or employees
+- Effectively communicate it to their customers, partners, donors, or employees

-- Create systems that support this plan for the long run
+- Create systems that support it for the long run

 - Unify and align their brand across all platforms

 The short version: I help great causes and companies by developing, delivering, and maintaining clear and effective communications programs.
 I align them with the powerful magnetic north of good business practices and generous global giving.
-Along the way, I provide leadership, creative thinking, and a collaborative spirit as I facilitate positive transformation of the organization, its team, and the planet.
+Along the way, I provide leadership, creative thinking, excellent copy, and a collaborative spirit as I facilitate transformation of the organization, its team, and the planet.

 The Los Angeles Fire Department Foundation relied on me to unify and strengthen its brand.

 Production Elements was looking for a consultant who could help set it apart from its competitors.